exercism/v3/languages/csharp/exercises/concept/namespaces/.docs/instructions.md

 ## 2. Simplify the naming system

 Whilst management are adamant that the teams should be called `RedRemoteControlCarTeam` and `BlueRemoteControlCarTeam` in the definitions, the names are rather cumbersome when referencing the teams.
-Find a way to use the shorter identifiers "Red" and "Blue" when building the cars.
+Find a way to use the shorter identifiers `Red` and `Blue` when building the cars.